What is the purpose of having a centralized repository?

 In general, resources are available at no or modest costs.
 NIDDK-CR may charge modest cost recovery fees associated with preparing and sending resources to requestors.
 More details on cost recovery practices are included under the question, ‘Is there a cost to obtain specimens?’

-How do I obtain data via the NIDDK-CR R4R?
+How do I obtain data via NIDDK-CR R4R?

 For all data requests, interested researchers are encouraged to become familiar with the study collection by visiting the specific study page and browsing the study documents before submitting the request.
 This may facilitate the review process and reduce the number of iterations during the request process.
 Once requestors have decided whether the resources available can help answer their research question, the next step is to submit a Data Request.

-The NIDDK-CR R4R data request application will require a Research Project summary, which requestors will be able to complete by copying and pasting the relevant information from their protocol into the appropriate fields of the electronic application.
+The NIDDK-CR data request application will require a Research Project summary, which requestors will be able to complete by copying and pasting the relevant information from their protocol into the appropriate fields of the electronic application.
 They will also need to have IRB documentation ready in order to complete and submit the application.
-For additional information on the application process, please see the How to Request NIDDK-CR Resources video.
+For additional information on the application process, refer to the How to Request NIDDK-CR Resources video.

 I still need access to the requested NIDDK-CR provided resources, how do I extend my access?

-NIDDK-CR R4R has revamped and streamlined the request extension process into a simple online form, the Progress Report tab.
+NIDDK-CR has streamlined the process to request an extension into a simple online form located within the Request on the Progress Report tab.
 Each year, requestors are asked to complete the online progress report, and indicate whether they would like continued access to the requested resources.
 Failure to submit an annual progress report will result in termination of the Research Project and resource access discontinuation per the terms and conditions of the signed agreement.

 Who makes the decision about granting access to specimens?